Waste Shipment – Transboundary

 - Raising of objections

-The competent authorities can give their tacit consent also by expiry of the deadline without raising objections.
+The competent authorities for transit can give their a tacit consent also by expiry of the deadline without raising objections.

 After the consent of all competent authorities to the notified shipment all enterprises involved must fill in the movement document at the appropriate places and sign it.
 The enterprises involved must keep a copy thereof.